utsav0/daily-dev-tips/src/pages/posts/css-custom-checkbox.md

 }
 ```

-Here we have our first [`pseudo-element`](https://daily-dev-tips.com/posts/css-pseudo-elements/) as you can see we want to add a new element `before` our label.
+Here we have our first [`pseudo-element`](https://daily-dev-tips.com/posts/css-pseudo-elements/).
+As you can see, we want to add a new element `before` our label.

-> When using [`pseudo-elements`](https://daily-dev-tips.com/posts/css-pseudo-elements/) they only show if you give them content!
+> When using [`pseudo-elements`](https://daily-dev-tips.com/posts/css-pseudo-elements/), they only show if you give them content!
 (This is how we hide the checkmark

-Then we give it a width and height and border and we have the outline for our new checkbox.
+Then we give it a width, height, and border and have the outline for our new checkbox.

 ```css
 .checkbox label::before,